Deputy Press Secretary

 - Experience executing creative tactics including but not limited to audio/video, podcasts, projections, murals, performance art, and advertising

 - Ability to build alignment between stakeholders while project managing competing priorities

 - Proficiency with Cision, TVEyes, and/or other media outreach and tracking tools

 Compensation and Benefits

 The salary range for this position is $70,000 - $80,000 based on a region 1 work location.
-A lower starting salary may apply for remote-based hires.
+A lower starting salary may apply based on location.

 The Sierra Club offers a competitive salary package commensurate with skills and experience plus excellent benefits that include medical, dental, and vision coverage, and a retirement savings 401(k) plan.

 This is a category 4 exempt represented position.